Christchurch, Dorset: Culture

 A weekly market was granted to the town by Baldwin de Redvers and the first market took place in 1149 at the junction of Castle Street and High Street.
 These weekly markets stopped in 1872 but resumed a century later in a car park next to the town hall, now the site of Saxon Square.
 When construction of the square began in 1983, the market was moved to a car park in Bank Close.
 Today it is held every Monday in High Street which is then closed to traffic.
 Periodically there are food fairs and a French market in the town.

 Every year since 2000 the town has held a food and wine festival during May.
 It includes an international food market with over 100 stalls selling food and drink, and a large marquee with a kitchen area erected in Saxon Square.
 Here cooking demonstrations are given, sometimes by a celebrity chef: past guests have included Gary Rhodes and Jean-Christophe Novelli.
 The week-long festival is a community event which aims to educate people in healthy eating as well as the availability of foods.
 During the festival local chefs are invited into schools to demonstrate recipes; and throughout the weekend the marquee hosts a cookery workshop for 7- to 10-year-olds.

 Christchurch holds an annual music festival on the first weekend in July.
-Originally a folk festival, the event has evolved to cater for a wider variety of tastes: clog and morris dancing groups and salsa and belly dancing exhibitions have featured.
+Originally a folk festival, the event has evolved to cater for a wider variety of tastes: clogging and morris dancing groups and salsa and belly dancing exhibitions have featured.
 Rock bands and soul groups have been included alongside the more traditional types of music.
 The festival's format changes annually but usually takes place on and around the town quay where a large marquee contains the main stage.
 Local bars often host smaller bands and dancing and exhibitions take place throughout the town centre.